Bulguksa

-Bulguksa is located on the slopes of Mount Toham (Jinheon-dong, Gyeongju city, North Gyeongsang province, South Korea).
-It is a head temple of the Jogye Order of Korean Buddhism and encompasses six National treasures of South Korea, including the Dabotap and Seokgatap stone pagodas, Cheongun-gyo (Blue Cloud Bridge), and two gilt-bronze statues of Buddha.
+Bulguksa (Korean: 불국사) is a Buddhist temple on Tohamsan, in Jinhyeon-dong, Gyeongju, North Gyeongsang Province, South Korea.

+It is a head temple of the Jogye Order of Korean Buddhism and contains six National Treasures, including the Dabotap and Seokgatap stone pagodas, Cheongun-gyo (Blue Cloud Bridge), and two gilt-bronze statues of Buddha.
 The temple is classified as Historic and Scenic Site No. 1 by the South Korean government.
-In 1995, Bulguksa was added to the UNESCO World Heritage List together with the Seokguram Grotto, which lies four kilometers to the east.
+In 1995, Bulguksa and the nearby Seokguram Grotto were added to the UNESCO World Heritage List.

 The temple is considered as a masterpiece of the golden age of Buddhist art in the Silla kingdom.
 It is currently the head temple of the 11th district of the Jogye Order of Korean Buddhism.

 Among the earliest woodblock prints in the world, a version of the Dharani sutra dated between 704 and 751 was found there in 1966.
 Its Buddhist text was printed on a 8 × 630 cm mulberry paper scroll.

 History

 The temple's records state that a small temple was built on this site under King Beopheung in 528.
 The Samguk Yusa records that the current temple was constructed under King Gyeongdeok in 751, begun by chief minister Kim Daeseong to pacify the spirits of his parents.
 The building was completed in 774 by the Silla royal court, after Kim's death, and given its current name Bulguksa (Temple of the Buddha Land).

 The temple was renovated during the Goryeo Dynasty and the early Joseon Dynasty.
 During the Imjin wars, the wooden buildings were burned to the ground.
 After 1604, reconstruction and expansion of Bulguksa started, followed by about 40 renovations until 1805.

 After World War II and the Korean War, a partial restoration was conducted in 1966.
 Upon an extensive archeological investigation, major restoration was conducted between 1969 and 1973 by the order of President Park Chung Hee, bringing Bulguksa to its current form.
 The famous stone structures are preserved from the original Silla construction.

+Hyun Jin-geon published a historical novel on the construction of the Seokgatap and Dabotap pagodas, which were the basis for the 1957 South Korean drama film Shadowless Pagoda.